home

 faq

-About the Cotati Creek Critters
+Creek Critters

-critters activities ~ people ~ honors & awards ~ brief history ~ seeking interns ~ wish list
+critters activities ~ people ~ honors & awards ~

 Cotati Creek Critters Activities

-In 2005, CCC received a grant from the California Department of Water Resources to involve the local community in planting native trees and shrubs along a one-mile section of the Laguna de Santa Rosa.
-Over 2,000 volunteers and many partners, collaborators and supporters were involved in planting, caring for the plants and raising awareness.
-(Read about our achievements to date and our history!)
+CCC began as an all-volunteer group in 1998.
+(Read about our history!)
+In 2005, CCC received a grant from the California Department of Water Resources to involve the local community in planting native trees and shrubs along a 1-mile section of the Laguna de Santa Rosa.
+Since then, and up until the end of 2012, over 4,000 volunteers and many partners, collaborators and supporters were involved in planting, caring for the plants, collecting trash, and raising awareness.
+Volunteers included people of all ages from three year olds (the Cotati Co-op Nursery School) to high school, Santa Rosa Junior College (SRJC), and Sonoma State University (SSU) students, to professionals and retired people, and a range of community groups.

 Cotati Creek Critters ~ People